fopnet/visualnut-challenge/README.md

 # visualnut-challenge

 # Read Me First
-The following was discovered as part of building this project:
+Project description:

-* The first approach of Ex1 'visualnut.challenge.apps.Ex1' is a console program using Chain of responsability design pattern.
+* The first approach of Ex1 'visualnut.challenge.apps.Ex1' is a console program using Chain of responsibility design pattern.
-* The second approach of Ex1 is 'visualnut.challenge.apps.Ex1Application' with reduced code avoiding conditionals keywords using Spring Boot Application
+* The second approach of Ex1 is 'visualnut.challenge.apps.Ex1Application' with reduced code avoiding conditionals keywords "if" using Spring Boot Application
 * The Ex2 is located ' visualnut.challenge.apps.Ex2Application' content the rest api.
 [See swagger apis](#swagger-ui)

 # Getting Started